Russia to unveil new fighter jet at Moscow’s air show

 The new warplane’s name is unknown, and there is no information about its capability and deployment prospects.

-The new Russian warplane appears intended to compete with the U.S. F-35 Lightning II fighter, which entered service in 2015.
+The prospective Russian fighter jet appears intended to compete with the U.S. F-35 Lightning II fighter, which entered service in 2015.
 Russia hopes to eventually offer the new aircraft to foreign customers.

-Rostec, the state corporation that includes Russian aircraft makers, said the “fundamentally new military aircraft” will be unveiled Tuesday at the show.
-In an apparent bid to raise public interest before the presentation, Rostec published a picture of the new plane covered by tarpaulin with “wanna see me naked?” written under it.
-It also posted a brief video featuring excited foreign customers and the jet’s vague shadow over the water.
+Rostec, the state corporation that includes Russian aircraft makers, said the “fundamentally new military aircraft” will be unveiled Tuesday at the Moscow air show.
+“Russia is one of the few countries in the world with full-cycle capacities for producing advanced aircraft systems, as well as a recognized trendsetter in the creation of combat aircraft,” it said.

 Following the Rostec announcement, Russian plane spotters rushed to Zhukovsky to take pictures of the new plane — an eerie parallel with Cold War times when Western spies tried to get a glimpse of the latest Soviet warplanes at the tightly-guarded airfield that served as the country’s top military aircraft test facility.